silnrsi/font-doulos/source/graphite/README.txt

 This file describes the Graphite source files included with the Doulos SIL font.
 This information should be distributed along with the Doulos SIL font and any derivative works.

-As a reminder: these source files are Copyright (c) 1994-2021 SIL International (http://www.sil.org/), with Reserved Font Names "Doulos" and "SIL".
+These files are from the Doulos SIL project (https://software.sil.org/doulos/).
-This Font Software is licensed under the SIL Open Font License, Version 1.1.
+Copyright (c) 1994-2021 SIL International (http://www.sil.org/) with Reserved Font Names "Doulos" and "SIL".
+This Font Software is licensed under the SIL Open Font License, Version 1.1 (http://scripts.sil.org/OFL).

 doulos.gdl            - definition of glyphs and glyph classes; auto-generated from the font main.gdh              - bulk of Graphite rules and extra definitions to support them features.gdh          - feature and language-feature definitions